 7. Stay aware of sleep problems.
 Sleep apnea, insomnia, restless sleep, fighting sleep, and lack of attentiveness during the day are signs of sleep problems.

 Indications that Your Child is Not Getting Enough Sleep

 In young children (toddlers/babies):

-- If your baby is constantly cranky, whiney, needy, clingy, fidgety or hyperactive.
+- Baby is continuously cranky, whiney, needy, clingy, fidgety, or hyperactive.

-- If your baby wakes up groggy and falls asleep again quickly after being woken up.
+- He or she wakes up groggy and falls asleep again quickly after being woken up.

-- If your baby has trouble going from 2 naps to 1 nap.
+- Baby has trouble going from 2 naps to 1 nap.

 - Falling asleep at inappropriate times